Category: Social and Political Struggles

 Jean Dubuffet’s stranger things

-In the aftermath of World War II, French artist Jean Dubuffet began mixing paint with whatever he could scrounge up: string, tar, gravel, shards of glass.
+Following WWII, French artist Jean Dubuffet mixed paint with whatever he could scrounge up: string, tar, gravel, shards of glass.
 “Art should make us laugh a little and fear a little,” he said.

 -